 Routine

-Not knowing any better, when I was younger I used to only give myself a week or two to prepare for the upcoming season.
+When I was younger I only gave myself a week or two to prepare for the upcoming season.
 Being out of practice going into the hunting season cost me a few deer.
 When I got tired of failing I adopted a routine that works for me.
 My routine leaves me feeling confident with my equipment for the hunting season and confidence is key.

 Gear Preparations In July